 Methods

 ADVANCE TRAUMA is a batched stepped-wedge cluster randomised controlled trial in India, where ATLS® is not routinely taught.
 The trial will be conducted in 30 clusters over six batches in secondary or tertiary hospitals.
-There will be five clusters in each batch, which will be randomised to one of five implementation sequences. with one hospital randomised to each implementation sequence.
-All clusters will transition through three phases, first a standard care phase, then a one-month transition phase during which the training is delivered, and finally an intervention phase, for a total of 13 months.
+There will be five clusters in each batch, which will be randomised to one of five implementation sequences.
+One hospital will be randomised to each implementation sequence.
+All clusters will transition through three phases: first, a standard care phase; second, a one-month transition phase, during which the training is delivered; and finally, an intervention phase, for a total of 13 months.
 The implementation sequence will determine the duration of the standard care and intervention phases.
-Participants will be adult trauma patients above 15 years of age who presents to the emergency department of participating hospitals and are admitted or transferred for admission to another hospital.
-At least 4320 participants will be included into this trial.
+The participants will be adult trauma patients above 15 years of age who presents to the emergency department of participating hospitals and are admitted or transferred to another hospital for admission.
+At least 4320 participants will be included in this trial.

 Discussion

-This will be the first large scale trial to provide robust evidence of the effectiveness of ATLS® since the programme was first started in 1978.
-Regardless of its findings, it will have important implications for trauma life support training globally.
-If ATLS® training improves patient outcomes, then ways to promote its use and optimise its implementation, especially in low- and middle income countries such as India, should be explored.
-If patient outcomes do not improve, then trauma life support training needs to change.
+This will be the first large-scale trial to provide robust evidence of the effectiveness of ATLS® since the programme was initiated in 1978.
+Regardless of the findings, this study will have important implications for trauma life support training globally.
+If ATLS® training improves patient outcomes, ways to promote its use and optimise its implementation, especially in low- and middle income countries such as India, should be explored.
+If patient outcomes do not improve, trauma life support training needs to change.

 Trial registration